CalfCrusher/WPHunter/README.md

 ### Disclaimer

 I made this tool just for educational use only.
 I'm not responsible for the consequences of illegal use.
-Test only on yours systems.